NVIDIA/accelerated-computing-hub/connect-with-experts/README.md

 When?

-**Friday, October 25, 2024 at 10-11:30am PT**
+**Friday, November 22, 2024 at 10-11:30am PT**

 What?

-This month, we will be discussing the **ETL - cuDF & cuML**.
-You will have the opportunity to ask questions via chat about topics like cuDF, cuML, and related RAPIDS libraries to our **LIVE** panel of CUDA Python experts.
+This month, we will be discussing the **CUDA Core Compute Libraries (CCCL)**.
+You will have the opportunity to ask questions via chat about easy to use CUDA C++ abstraction libraries like Thrust, CUB, and libcudacxx to our **LIVE** panel of CUDA C++ experts.

 Who can Attend?

-CUDA and Python developers of all levels and backgrounds.
+CUDA and C++ developers of all levels and backgrounds.

 Where?

-Join us on NVIDIA’s Microsoft Teams Instance [here](https://teams.microsoft.com/l/meetup-join/19%3ameeting_MTc0YjZjODAtMDc4YS00ZTA1LTg0M2QtZGVjNjRhMzE0YTE1%40thread.v2/0?context=%7B%22Tid%22%3A%2243083d15-7273-40c1-b7db-39efd9ccc17a%22%2C%22Oid%22%3A%220ed3a563-6ce6-4c0b-8e13-0b4aec6d3cc5%22%2C%22IsBroadcastMeeting%22%3Atrue%2C%22role%22%3A%22a%22%7D&btype=a&role=a)
+Join us on NVIDIA’s Microsoft Teams Instance [link coming soon]()